ramin-honary-xc/data-prep-kit/README.md

     usually be  visible in  the CLI  window from  which the  script is launched.

+### `imgdiffkit.py`: an image comparison tool

+This program is used to validate the results of the `patmatkit.py` tool.
+If two images are provided, (1) an "input" image and (2) a "reference" image, both being the exact same size, every pixel of the reference image is subtracted from its corresponding (same x,y coordinate) pixel in the input image, producing a new "difference" image where each corresponding pixel contains the difference value.
+Difference values are color-coded:

+- Black -- identical
+- Green -- 25% difference
+- Yellow -- 50% difference
+- Orange -- 75% difference
+- Red -- 100% difference

+#### Using this application in GUI mode

+ 1. Open the result images created by `patmatkit.py` in the "Search" tab by right-clicking in the left-hand file list, or by dragging and dropping the directory containing the results.

+ 2. In the "Reference" tab, select the pattern image that was used to construct the results.

+ 3. Go back to the "Search" tab and click on each file in the file list to select the "input" image to be compared to the "reference" image selected in the previous step.
+You may also use up/down arrow keys to navigate through each item in the list.

+    In the right-hand display you will see the difference image visualization computed for each as described above.

 ### `imgcropkit.py`: a feature matching tool

 Used for crop specific objects or recognizable features in larger images.
 This tool allows you to select a reference image to set the cropping area relative to certain features in the image.
 Then, given a larger set of images, similar features are searched-for in each image and cropped according to the reference image.

 The [ORB feature-matching algorithm](https://docs.opencv.org/3.4/d1/d89/tutorial_py_orb.html)